 For example, on August 23, 2011, we received notice that Mike Harris and Jeff Dunstan, individually and on behalf of a class of similarly situated individuals, filed a lawsuit against comScore in the United States District Court for the Northern District of Illinois, Eastern Division, alleging, among other things, violations by comScore of the Stored Communications Act, the Electronic Communications Privacy Act, Computer Fraud and Abuse Act and the Illinois Consumer Fraud and Deceptive Practices Act as well as unjust enrichment.
 The complaint sought unspecified damages, including statutory damages per violation and punitive damages, injunctive relief and reasonable attorneys' fees of the plaintiffs.
 In October 2012, the plaintiffs filed an amended complaint which, among other things, removed the claim relating to alleged violations of the Illinois Consumer Fraud and Deceptive Practices Act.
 On April 2, 2013, the District Court issued an order certifying a class for only three of the four claims, refusing to certify a class for unjust enrichment.
 On May 30, 2014, we and the plaintiffs proposed a tentative settlement subject to approval by the District Court, and on October 1, 2014, the Court issued its final approval of those terms.
 We were required to establish a settlement fund from which class member claims, attorneys' fees and incentive awards, costs, and administrative expenses will be paid.
 We and our insurers contributed \$14 million to the fund.
 The settlement also required us to alter certain portions of our privacy policy and implement certain additional protocols to ensure that our privacy practices remain consistent with its disclosures to consumers.
-For the year ended December 31, 2014, we recorded a loss of \$3.5 million related to the settlement, judgments, restrictions on our business or diversion of resources to address and defend the claims.
-Any of these adverse effects could harm our products, increase the cost of recruiting panelists, adversely affect our ability to provide our products to our
+For the year ended December 31, 2014, we recorded a loss of \$3.5 million related to the settlement.
+Any resulting reputational harm, potential claims asserted against us or decrease in the size or scope of our panel could reduce the demand for our products, increase the cost of recruiting panelists, adversely affect our ability to provide our products to